vain3219/463_project/README.md

 # 463_project
-A project for Rodgers 463 Software Testing class at CSUF using QT.
+A project for Rodgers 463 Software Testing class at CSUF using QT and SQLite Database.

 ## ER Model